 My first encounter with pao de queijo was a pretty unglamorous one.
 I was shopping in my neighborhood Key Food, starving, and needed something to nom on while walking home.
 Passing by the bread section, I noticed a new offering - pao de queijo.
 It sounded so exotic.
 And plus, it was bread, so I couldn't say no. I grabbed a few of the golden brown bread rolls and headed to checkout.
 Walking home, I ravenously bit into one of them, which literally stopped me in my tracks - I'd struck gold.
 The roll was airy yet chewy, and scented with cheese throughout.
 See, this is . . .

 Browsing through gorgeous mounds of summer produce at the greenmarket, hauling home tote bags full of veggies, and thinking up new recipes as I go has been one of my favorite pastimes this summer.
-Cooking these little purple potatoes, flavored with bright cilantro and garlic and gently perfumed by lemon, I envisioned myself serving them at an oceanfront summer home on the French riviera instead of my fifth floor walk-up in Queens.
-This dish is beautiful but simple enough to make after work, and can elevate the most mundane of weeknights.
-Because of their modest . . .
+Cooking these little purple potatoes, flavored with bright cilantro and garlic and gently perfumed by lemon, I envisioned myself enjoying them on the French riviera instead of my fifth floor walk-up in Queens.
+This purple potatoes recipe is beautiful but simple enough to make after work, and can elevate the most mundane of weeknights.
+Because of their modest side, . . .